rfo909/RForth/Dev.md

 Two bytes on this format can represent values 0-4095.
 ```

 For global jumps, addresses are encoded as 3 bytes, or 18 bits.
-The word size (traditionally
+The cell size
-called "cells" in Forth) is two bytes, which allows for addressing 64k of memory.
+is two bytes, which allows for addressing 64k of memory.

 For jumps inside words, I use relative offsets, for forward and back movements, and those are encoded as a single
 byte, which allows a max jump length of 63 positions.